“I am sorry for the delay, but I have been very busy lately”.

 We should stop being “nice” and say no more often.

 We should stop being afraid of speaking our mind.

 We must learn to question and challenge the assignments before making commitments.

 We must ask for time to consider before committing to a task or project if we are in doubt that we can or will deliver.

 When we start exercising these four principles we will improve our ability to think on our feet and in the future, we will make time to decline impossible or unimportant commitments, which we have no chance or intention to deliver on.

 Keeping track of our commitments

-This sounds so obvious, but lots of people do not write down what they commit to do.
+This sounds so obvious, but lots of people do not write down what they commit to doing.
 If we are very busy, then we must write down what we have promised to other people.
-(Use one of the many tools available that will synchronise across all your devices ans/or are cloud based.)
+(Use one of the many tools available that will synchronize across all your devices and/or are cloud-based.)